 The pillars and canyon of Pa Chor occurred after the Ping River changed its course millions of years ago.
-First, the shift created a hill and after time passed the hill eroded and changed into cliffs and pillars of soil.
-This is part of the Mae Wang national park and it is a pleasant “walk in the park”.
+First, the shift created a hill, and after time passed, the mountain eroded and changed into cliffs and pillars of soil.
+This is part of the Mae Wang national park, and it is a pleasant “walk in the park”.
 The route is about 900 meters.
 Anyway, it will take you through some scenic spots and end up with a panorama of Pa Chor canyon.
 You have to walk some steps and stairs though so the walk is not suited for everyone.
 However, there could be some problems for older people with walking issues.

-Consequently, Pa Chor is probably best to visit as a stopover on your way to Doi Inthanon, or as part of visiting Mae Wang national park.
-It is a scenic spot, but the area is quite small and does expect quite a lot of Thai tourists during the high season in November to February.
+Consequently, Pa Chor is probably best to visit as a stopover on your way to Doi Inthanon or as part of visiting Mae Wang national park.
+It is a scenic spot, but the area is relatively small and does expect quite a lot of Thai tourists during the high season from November to February.

 Here is the google address link to this mini Grand Canyon.

-Don’t mix up this Grand Canyon with the huge water and entertainment park Grand Canyon Water Park.
+Don’t mix this Grand Canyon with the vast water and entertainment park Grand Canyon Water Park.
 They are two separate places.